EU watchdog to cut interest rate for insurer liabilities from 2018

-LONDON (Reuters) - A European Union watchdog will cut an interest rate used to price liabilities at euro zone insurers such as Munich Re (MUVGn.DE), AXA (AXAF.PA) and Allianz (ALVG.DE), a step that could mean some firms having to hold more capital.
+LONDON, April 5 (Reuters) - A European Union watchdog will cut an interest rate used to price liabilities at euro zone insurers such as Munich Re, AXA and Allianz , a step that could mean some firms having to hold more capital.

 The European Insurance and Occupational Pensions Authority (EIOPA) said on Wednesday it would reduce the theoretical interest rate known as the ultimate forward rate (UFR), used to discount an insurer's liabilities over time.